|

 blocks away from the store.
 Allard had remarried and he and his new wife lived in the upstairs of the shop.
 Oscar still would walk around town after he retired and socializes with everyone.
 Oscar

 died in 1970 at the age of 83.
 Selina continued to stay in her house until shortly before she died at the age of 94.
+Whenever my mother visits the area, people that knew Oscar stop her and say "you

 |